afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Enhanced Functionality: Adds support for a large number of file formats beyond the basic capabilities of the tika-core library.</p>
+- **Enhanced Functionality**: Adds support for a large number of file formats beyond the basic capabilities of the tika-core library.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Convenience: Provides ready-to-use parsers, saving you the effort of developing custom parsers for common file types.</p>
+- **Convenience**: Provides ready-to-use parsers, saving you the effort of developing custom parsers for common file types.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Improved Performance: Often includes optimized parsers for specific file formats, leading to faster processing.</p>
+- **Improved Performance**: Often includes optimized parsers for specific file formats, leading to faster processing.

 <p><b>26) jjwt </b></p>